 While you are riding a horse at the walk, it is essential that each part of your body maintains a particular position.
 At first, you will want to be very mindful of how you're holding yourself, but with time it will become second nature.

-- Head: Look forward in the direction you want to go.
+- Head: Look forward to the direction you want to go.
 Don't look down as that stiffens your spine.
 You want to remain relaxed and supple.

-- Legs: Keep your lower leg quiet unless you are actively cuing the horse.
+- Legs: Keep your lower leg quiet unless you are actively cueing the horse.
 Don't let your feet slide forward so that you are sitting "chair seat," or let your legs swing.
 When you are looking downward, you shouldn't see your toes.
-Don't let your thighs, knees, or feet turn outwards as this weakens your seat and makes cuing more difficult.
+Don't let your thighs, knees, or feet turn outwards as this weakens your seat and makes cueing more difficult.

 - Hands: Your hands should be steady with light contact on the reins.
 As the horse walks, its head will move slightly with each step.
 Follow this movement as you hold the reins by flexing your hands and wrists slightly.